-To close her presentation Hurst identified a handful of lessons she and her colleagues had learned while teaching digital design and fabrication, several of which will seem familiar, whatever your field:
+To close her presentation Hurst identified a handful of lessons she and her colleagues have learned while teaching digital design and fabrication, several of which will seem familiar, whatever your field:

 - Time is the most expensive resource.
 Specifically, people’s time is expensive.

 - Design with familiar tools.
-In Hurst’s courses students create technical drawings and model in clay before moving to digital design and fabrication.
+In Hurst’s courses, students create technical drawings and models in clay before moving to digital design and fabrication.

 - The learning curve is steep.
 Students often have difficulty conceptualizing the digital fabrication process.